Ara-Chobanyan/School-REST-API/README.md

 # Struggled With
 - Testing SQL based functions.
-- Testing Routes (Still need to learn this).
+- Testing Routes (Still need to research the subject in depth).
 - Making middleware to check JWT.
+- Getting the dockerized API working with the dockerized psql db.

 # Credits
 - Helped me as well teaching me the basic concept of making tests for databases.
 [Article](https://medium.com/easyread/unit-test-sql-in-golang-5af19075e68e)